tdewolff/minify/README.md

 There is no guarantee for absolute stability, but I take issues and bugs seriously and don't take API changes lightly.
 The library will be maintained in a compatible way unless vital bugs prevent me from doing so.
 There has been one API change after v1 which added options support and I took the opportunity to push through some more API clean up as well.
 There are no plans whatsoever for future API changes.

 ## Testing
-For all subpackages and the imported `parse` and `buffer` packages, test coverage of 100% is pursued.
+For all subpackages and the imported `parse` package, test coverage of 100% is pursued.
 Besides full coverage, the minifiers are [fuzz tested](https://github.com/tdewolff/fuzz) using [github.com/dvyukov/go-fuzz](http://www.github.com/dvyukov/go-fuzz), see [the wiki](https://github.com/tdewolff/minify/wiki) for the most important bugs found by fuzz testing.
-Furthermore am I working on adding visual testing to ensure that minification doesn't change anything visually.
-By using the WebKit browser to render the original and minified pages we can check whether any pixel is different.

-These tests ensure that everything works as intended, the code does not crash (whatever the input) and that it doesn't change the final result visually.
-If you still encounter a bug, please report [here](https://github.com/tdewolff/minify/issues)!
+These tests ensure that everything works as intended and that the code does not crash (whatever the input).
+If you still encounter a bug, please file a [bug report](https://github.com/tdewolff/minify/issues)!

 ## Performance
 The benchmarks directory contains a number of standardized samples used to compare performance between changes.
 To give an indication of the speed of this library, I've ran the tests on my Thinkpad T460 (i5-6300U quad-core 2.4GHz running Arch Linux) using Go 1.9.2.